godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_glow_hdr_bleed_threshold()      |
 +-----------+-------------------------------------+

-Bleed threshold of the HDR glow.
-In GLES2, this needs to be below 1.0 in order for glow to be visible, a default value of 0.9 works well.
+The lower threshold of the HDR glow.
+When using the GLES2 renderer (which doesn't support HDR), this needs to be below ``1.0`` for glow to be visible.
+A value of ``0.9`` works well in this case.

 ----